jperkel/nature_bash/README.md

 1. Clone this GitHub repository.
 From the command line, execute `git clone https://github.com/jperkel/nature_bash.git`.
 2. Enter the newly created directory: `cd nature_bash`.
 3. Make the scripts executable: `chmod +x *.sh`.
-4. Run `01_init.sh` to start: `./01_init.sh`.
-Be sure to include the leading period-slash (`./`), as this tells the shell where to find these scripts when the current directory is not part of your existing file search `PATH`.
+4. Run the scripts in numeric order, being sure to prepend each file name with a period and slash (`./`) -- this tells the shell where to find these scripts when the current directory is not part of your existing file search `PATH` variable.
-5. Run the rest of the scripts in order, being sure to prepend each file name with a period and slash (`./02_fix_filenames.sh`, `./03_process_data.sh`, etc).
-6. Run `99_clean_all.sh` to delete all newly created files.
+5. There are five scripts in total:
+- `./01_init.sh`: Creates a temporary directory (`nature_tmpdir`) and fills it with dummy files
+- `./02_fix_filenames.sh`: In `01_init.sh` we created 217 files with date-stamped names using the pattern: DD-MM-YYYY, e.g., datafile-01-01-2020.txt, datafile-02-01-2020.txt, etc. This script uses the `sed` command a for-loop to rename them using the standard YYYYMMDD pattern.
+- `./03_process_data.sh`: In `01_init.sh` we created a four dummy data files, such as might be output from a spectrophotometer (3 files of "readings" and 1 "background" file).
+This script pulls those data into a single data file, averages the readings, subtracts the background, and divides by 60 to give a per-second value.
+The result is a spreadsheet, which is displayed on screen.
+- `./04_geo.sh`: This script downloads a compressed gene expression datafile from the NCBI Gene Expression Omnibus database, extracts it, and searches for a gene name given on the command line.
+Try: `./04_geo.sh Cactin`.
+- `./99_clean_sh.sh`: Deletes all temporary files.